Guercio1/GrpEngine/GrpEngine/GrpEngine/egtk/Doc/egtk_doc.md

 ### egtkGetScreenW

-Return the Width of the screen
+Return the width of the screen.

 ### egtkGetScreenH

-Return the hight of the screen
+Return the hight of the screen.

 ### Glyph Image
 A glyph is a simple, graphic image that represents an idea, sored in *egtk_GLYPH_T* Type.
 Is defined to be monochrome.
 Use lcd-image-converter to generate egtk_GLYPH_T struct.
+A glyph is stored 1 pixel each bit, so space occupation is lower that bmp.

 #### egtkDrawGlyph
-Draw a glyph image
+Draw a glyph image, overwrite mode available.

 - *x0* upper left position
 - *y0* upper left position
 - *BackGrColour* colour background
 - *ForeGrColour* colour foreground
 - *pGlyphIn*  glyph image
+- *OverWrite*  overwrite/no overwrite present screen

 #### egtkDrawFitGlyph
-Fit (scale/zoom) a glyph image in defined position
+Fit (scale/zoom) a glyph image in defined position: olways overwrite mode.

 - *x0* upper left position
 - *y0* upper left position